-The first full day in Laos and the World Heritage listed Luang Prabang turned out the be energy sapping and relaxing at the same time which granted is very hard to imagine and achieve.
+The first full day in Laos and the World Heritage listed Luang Prabang turned out the be both energy sapping and relaxing at the same time.

 The cruise back to Luang Prabang was pleasant, the rain stopped and most of us just chilled, probably helped by the humidity taking a lot of energy out of us all.

-Back at Luang Prabang we enjoyed a nice lunch once we could find a place that wasn’t so full it couldn’t look after our party of 12 (10 tour members, our tour Chief Experience Officer Ben, and local guide John).
+Back at Luang Prabang we enjoyed a nice lunch once we could find a place that could accommodate our party of 12 (10 tour members, our tour Chief Experience Officer Ben, and local guide John).

 Last up was a visit to Wat Xien Thong the former complex for crowning Laos Kings and spared by the Chinese when they burnt down all the other temples in 1887 as one of the generals had been a novice monk at this Wat.
 The roof of the major Royal Temple is beautiful.
 The tree of life at the back of the Temple shows the many aminals and the connection we all have with the natural world.

 As a thunderstorm was just commencing it was back to the Maison Dalabua Hotel for free night time from group activities.
 Later in the night I visited the Night Market and made a couple of purchases for friends back home.

 A pleasant and exhausting day, this tour has been full on.
 I’m hoping to hike up Mount Phousi tomorrow morning before the offical tour afternoon activities.